 - Researching the history of the Cadbury's family.

-In English, we looked at the genres of fantasy and non-chronological report through Charlie and the Chocolate Factory.
+In English, we will look at the genres of fantasy and non-chronological report through Charlie and the Chocolate Factory.

 Rochdale and Heptonstall

-This half term, we researched 2 contrasting locations in our project.
-We have learned:
+During this half term, we will research 2 contrasting locations in our project.
+We will learn:

 *OS Map symbols